Unions and interfaces

 books: [Book!]!

-returns a list that can include both Textbook
+}In this schema, Query.schoolBooks returns a list that can include both Textbooks and ColoringBooks.

 Querying an interface